simonpf/inverse_theory_exercise_b/README.md

     corresponding to the simulated brightness temperatures in `y_database`.
 -   `y_validation`: Additional simulated brightness temperatures to test the retrieval.
--   `iwp_validation`: IWP values corresponding to the brightness temperatures in `y_validation`.
+-   `iwp_validation`: IWP values corresponding to the brightness temperatures in
+-   `y_test`: The test set used for the leader board.
+    `y_validation`.
 -   `gmi_tbs_0, gmi_tbs_1`: Observed brightness temperatures in Kelvin from two different GMI orbits containing observations of the tropical storm Saola.
 The observations